-Housing prices in the county and state have continued to be at historic levels.
+Housing prices in the county and state continue to be at historic levels.
 This is primarily due to a supply/demand imbalance.
 We expect the growth in total assessed values, which are statutorily controlled, to increase modestly into next fiscal year and the primary property tax levy to increase moderately due to new construction.

-The District's recurring operating funding from the state remained at about 4.5% of the total revenues for the fiscal year.
+The District's recurring operating funding from the state decreased slightly to about 3.5% of the total revenues for the fiscal year.